zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 [APZ 90.7] (#apz90 .7) {#apz90 .7 .ref .apz} "resembles the similarity of locus
 Not thinking. is a person from race or prey or from another point or likeness The Vemii dimension is nouveau.
-“WishlyNot shy.
-Not Niche” is from the nation or From the victim or (here (10-6) 2 (ii) should be used) A point or esteem is nouveau.
+"WishlyNot shy.
+Not Niche" is from the nation or From the victim or (here (10-6) 2 (ii) should be used) A point or esteem is nouveau.
 From race or tribe (here (3-3) 5 (ii) The ballot should be used.)
 One of the other points or heaters.
 Noumend.

-[APZ 90.8] (#apz90 .8) {#apz90 .8 .ref .apz} "If he heighs, there is no fuck”
+[APZ 90.8] (#apz90 .8) {#apz90 .8 .ref .apz} "If he heighs, there is no fuck"
-“To him” refers to the earthy alms.
+"To him" refers to the earthy alms.
 The heige is
 If the heighth is a forty, the ragus heighth, the heighth of the hath, the dimensional heath, There is a rash, a clesy stool, a cheek overhead. heighs Him Nor.
 Not scientific, or not, the originality, the original.
 Plant,